hoangduchuy93/nd00333_AZMLND_C2/README.md

 1.3 Submit and run the experiment picture here

+### 2. Deploy the best model
+2.1 Best model review
+picture of the best model is voting

+2.2 Deploy the best model
+picture of deploye model is sucess

+2.3 Log enable
+picture of log enable
+picture of log console

+### 3. Consume endpoint
+3.1 Swagger documentation
+picture of swagger

+3.2 Endpoint interaction
+picture of endpoint in console

+### 4. Publish and consume the pipeline
+4.1 Pipeline endpoint
+picture of pipeline endpoint

+4.2 Pipeline consume
+picture of pipeline active

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: